Southwest® Rapid Rewards® Premier Business Credit Card review

 Best cards to pair with the Southwest Rapid Rewards Premier Business Credit Card

 Chases Ink Business Preferred Card would be a great counterpart to the Southwest Rapid Rewards Premier Business Credit Card.
 This card, which comes with a $95 annual fee, earns 3X points for every dollar spent on travel, internet, cable and phone services, shipping and advertising made with social media and search engines and cable and phone services, up to $150,000 in combined purchases each account anniversary year (after that, it’s 1X points).

 The Ink Business Unlimited® Credit Card could also be a valuable partner card thanks to its boosted 1.5 percent cash back on all purchases.
 Although its rewards are touted as cash back, you’re actually earning Chase Ultimate Rewards points, which could also be transferred to your Southwest loyalty account in case you’re ever shy of a certain number of points—or if you simply want to widen your rewards spending to include business expenses that fall outside your Southwest card’s categories.

 Bankrate’s Take—Is the Southwest Rapid Rewards Premier Business Credit Card worth it?

 The Southwest Rapid Rewards Premier Business Credit Card can easily help you earn Rapid Rewards points that can be redeemed for Southwest flights.

-But, if you need more flexibility with your points or are looking for a wider array of benefits, you might want to consider a business credit card with a transferrable points currency.
-There are many — including Chase credit cards, which earn Ultimate Rewards points that transfer to Southwest at a 1:1 ratio — that may help you earn points faster with a comparable annual fee.
+But, if you need more flexibility with your points or are looking for a wider array of benefits, you might want to consider a general-purpose business travel card.
+There are many—particularly Chase credit cards, which earn Ultimate Rewards points that transfer to Southwest at a 1:1 ratio—that may help you earn points faster with a comparable annual fee.